-Establishment Foundation Account
+Establishment of Foundation Account

 In early 2008 a University of Minnesota Foundation account was established for the Minnesota Master Naturalist Program.
 This allows individuals, corporations, trusts, and estates to give tax deductible donation to the program.
 Donations are used to fund scholarships for participants, to support the annual conference, and to fund on-going programming.
-An at the conference 100007 also supports the 9000-Naturalist 8000 Master fund.
-To date we 7000 have received over \$6,000.
-Our annual goal of \$10, 000 5000 would provide the 4000funds to maintain the 3000account balance and 2000allow us to provide 1000 most annual silent auction Minnesota Master Naturalist Fundraising Progress scholarships possible.
+An annual silent auction at the conference also supports the Master Naturalist fund.
+To date we have received over \$17,000.
+Our annual goal of \$10,000 would provide the funds to maintain the account balance and allow us to provide the most scholarships possible.
 Giving is easy: Go to www.MinnesotaMasterNaturalist.org and click on "Make a Contribution".